kaiyoo/AI-agent-Azul-Game-Competition/readme.md

 Among above algorithms, I implemented both DQN and Minimax.

-For our final agent, Minimax player was chosen.
+For our final agent, **Minimax** player was chosen.

 ## [2] DQN (Deep Q-learning)
 > **Naive player** (player0-top)  **vs**  **DQN player** (player1-bottom) : DQN won!
 (23-24)
 >
 > In the demo, player0 (top) is naive player (baseline - simple strategy) and player1 (bottom) is our DQN player.
 >
 > At the end of the game, DQN player beated naive player only by 1 point (23-24), which is not powerful...
+It was possibly because the state space for action is too large.
+Maybe it could end up with the better result if forcing a bad reward for unnecessary (totally meaningless) actions for some initial replay periods like in "unnecessary action filtering" in Minimax (Design of Agent).
 >
 > Implementation of model training for DQN player is in [dqn_train_model.py](dqn_train_model.py) and implementation of DQN player is in [/Alpha_Azul_20/dqn_player.py](players/Alpha_Azul_20/dqn_player.py)
 >